Hi there! I am Dani, the girl behind GlobetrotterGirls.com.

 What you find on Globetrottergirls.com:

-We share travel stories related to what it’s like to be a gay or lesbian traveler, and also publish guest posts by fellow LGBT travelers who share their travel stories and experiences as well: LGBT posts on Globetrottergirls.com.
+I share travel stories related to what it’s like to be a gay or lesbian traveler, and also publish guest posts by fellow LGBT travelers who share their travel stories and experiences as well: LGBT posts on Globetrottergirls.com.

 Looking to plan your Escape Route?
-We run a full travel planning service, too, so you can leverage our travel experience to help you plan your perfect escape.
+I run a full travel planning service, too, so you can leverage our travel experience to help you plan your perfect escape.
 Find out more about that here.